dfds/crossplane-configuration-dfds/package/aws/README.md

 #### XRD

-Our Composite Resource Definitions should follow the naming of X[vendor-name][resource-name-defined-by-crossplane].
+Our Composite Resource Definitions should follow the naming of X[vendor-name][resource-name-defined-by-crossplane]V[iteration].
 X stands for Composite.
-For example, if the resource is an AWS Bucket then the name of XAWSBucket.
-If the resource is an Azure Blob Storage Container then the name would be XAzureContainer.
+For example, if the resource is an AWS Bucket and it is our first iteration then give it the name of XAWSBucketV1.
+If the resource is an Azure Blob Storage Container and is our second iteration then the name would be XAzureContainerV2.
 Apply the plural resource name where appropriate.

 #### Claim